 7. Painting & Art

 A volunteer holiday is an opportunity to give back in a meaningful, sustainable way while exploring the world on holiday.
-There are numerous organisations which can help you to hook up with a volunteering placement but bear in mind that most will cost money to participate.
-There are a number of organisations who specialise in volunteering overseas.
+There are numerous organisations that can help you to hook up with a volunteering placement but bear in mind that most will cost money to participate.
+There are a number of organisations that specialise in volunteering overseas.